codekushi/howsyourday/README.md

-## This is my final Project for CS50 Web Programming with Python and Javascript

-## This a like a Social Media Platfrom to share  "How's your Day"
+## This a like a Social Media Platfrom to share  About your Day

 ## technologies used
 ### Flask, Flask-SocketIO